Rlopezra/rlopezra.GitHub.io/_posts/2020-12-25-Rose-Garden-Bayesian-Analysis.md

 much higher rate than we expected.
-We know that COVID-19 is highly contagious but it has low prevalency, so we combine our prior knowledge of COVID-19 and our sample data to create a posterior distribution that’s a compromise of our assumptions and the data.
+We know that COVID-19 is highly contagious but it has low prevalency, so we combine our prior knowledge of COVID-19 and our sample data to create a posterior distribution that’s a compromise of our assumptions and data.

  ![Imgur Image](https://imgur.com/0VSXKwH.jpeg)